adamthedash/game_engine/design/devlog.md

 Another way I could solve this is slapping Rc<RefCell<>> on every past of my game state, but I really want to avoid this because it means I'll have to deal wth the `.borrow()` / `.borrow_mut()` at every point I touch state which will be cumersome as hell.
 I think most likely what I'll end up doing is splitting the responsibiity.
 I'll implement the handling logic via a `Subscriber` trait on each game state object.
 I'll have the message queue at the top level, then manually manage a big matching function which dispatches to all the subscribers.

+Now that I have a simple message queue, I can go back to what I actually wanted to implement: item favouriting in the inventory window.
+I'm doing this the detecting when a player hovers over an item and presses one of the hotbar keys.
+This triggers a message to the queue, which updates the hotbar in the next game tick.